An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Model

-For the whole model training, we first pretrain the model with document-level tasks for a few epochs to generate reasonable features for aspect-level tasks.
-Subsequently, we train the network on aspect-level corpus and document-level corpus alternately, to minimize the corresponding loss.
+For training the whole model, we firstly train the network with document-level tasks for a few epochs to generate reasonable features for aspect-level tasks.
+Then we train the network on the aspect-level and document-level corpus alternately, to minimize the corresponding loss.